deckhouse/deckhouse/modules/301-prometheus-metrics-adapter/docs/USAGE.md

 This example improves on the previous one.

 In the example below, scaling is based on the `send_forum_message` queue in RabbitMQ, for which the `rmq` service is registered.
 If the number of messages in this queue exceeds 42, scaling takes place.
-The MQL function `avg_over_time()` smoothes (averages the metric) to avoid over-scaling due to short-term spikes in the number of messages.
+The MQL function `avg_over_time()` smooths (averages the metric) to avoid over-scaling due to short-term spikes in the number of messages.

 ```yaml
 apiVersion: deckhouse.io/v1beta1